chromadevlabs/steamos-devkit/README.md

 # What the hell is this?

 This is a bare minimum hack to get the streamos-devkit to work on macOS.
 If you have a non-standard ssh password (ie, you set one at all), you will have to keep an eye on the terminal, it will ask for it every time.
-I know why it does this I just haven't gotten around to fixing it yet.
+I know why it does this, I just haven't gotten around to fixing it.

-The steps to running is are the same as Linux.
+The steps to get this running are the same as Linux.

 Dont try and package it... obviously.